nehayj100/MindMend-Mental-Health-Chatbot-Assistant/README.md

 - Enable the chatbot to summarize conversations and create notes that are automatically sent to the doctor via email once chat ends
 - Maintain context in a single chat and also across different chats.

+## Technical details
-## Model used: Llama 3.2: 3B model
+Large Language Model used: Llama 3.2: 3B model
+Calling API: Twillio
+Email Protocol: SMTP

 ## Using the bot: